Big-Biodiversity-Collaborative/SwallowtailClimateChange/templates/README.md

 Files in this directory are generally templates for the auto-generation of analytical scripts.

-See build-sdm-files.R for example use of template file template-model-building.R
+See build-model-glm-files.sh for example use of template file template-model-glm-building.R